AGSCourse/AGSC_2025/module_5/gwas_course_manual_ct_tt.md

 **Important considerations**:
 - Coverage differs by population: Because LD is shorter in Africans, more SNPs are needed to cover the genome.
-- Technology is evolving: next-generation sequencing is gradually replacing arrays, giving complete sequence rather than a subset of SNPs.
+- Technology is evolving: **next-generation sequencing** is gradually replacing arrays, giving complete sequence rather than a subset of SNPs.

 ## 6. Study design and phenotyping <a name="sdesign"></a>
-Good genotyping is useless without good phenotypes.
+Good genotyping is useless without good **phenotypes**.

-6.1	Phenotype types
+### 6.1	Phenotype types <a name="pheno"></a>
 1. Quantitative traits
    - Continuous measures (e.g. LDL levels, BMI, blood pressure).
--	Generally, more powerful for detecting genetic effects.
+   - Generally, **more powerful** for detecting genetic effects.
    - Interpretation is straightforward: change in trait per allele.
 2. Categorical traits (typically case–control)
    - Disease status: affected vs unaffected.
    - Essential when no good quantitative proxy exists (e.g. multiple sclerosis).
    - Still very successful if phenotype definitions are robust.

-6.2 Standardized phenotype criteria
+### 6.2 Standardized phenotype criteria <a name="pheno-criteria"></a>
-•	Use clear, reproducible clinical definitions (e.g. McDonald criteria for multiple sclerosis).
+- Use clear, reproducible clinical definitions (e.g. McDonald criteria for multiple sclerosis).
-•	For multi-center studies, standardized rules reduce misclassification and site effects.
+- For multi-center studies, standardized rules reduce **misclassification** and **site effects**.
-•	Sometimes inter-rater reliability is examined to ensure clinicians apply criteria consistently.
+- Sometimes inter-rater reliability is examined to ensure clinicians apply criteria consistently.

-6.3 Phenotypes from electronic medical records (EMRs)
+### 6.3 Phenotypes from electronic medical records (EMRs) <a name="pheno-electro"></a>
-•	Biobanks linked to EMRs provide huge sample sizes.
+- Biobanks linked to EMRs provide huge sample sizes.
-•	Challenges:
+- Challenges:
-o	EMRs are built for healthcare and billing, not research. o	Need algorithms that combine diagnostic codes, procedure codes and sometimes natural language processing of free text. o	Algorithms are iteratively refined and validated by chart review (evaluate positive predictive value).
+   - EMRs are built for healthcare and billing, not research.
+   - Need algorithms that combine diagnostic codes, procedure codes and sometimes **natural language processing** of free text.
+   - Algorithms are iteratively refined and validated by chart review (evaluate positive predictive value).

-7. Association analysis
+## 7. Association analysis <a name="assoc"></a>
 Once we have genotypes and phenotypes, we test each SNP for association.

-7.1 Single-locus tests
+### 7.1 Single-locus tests <a name="single-locus-test"></a>
-•	Quantitative traits:
+- Quantitative traits:
-o	Usually analysed using linear regression or ANOVA. o	Outcome: trait value; predictor: genotype plus covariates.
+   - Usually analysed using **linear regression** or ANOVA.
+   - Outcome: trait value; predictor: genotype plus covariates.
-•	Binary traits (case–control):
+- Binary traits (case–control):
-o	Either:
+   - Either:
-	Chi-square / Fisher’s exact test on 2×3 or 2×2 genotype/allele count tables, or
+      - Chi-square / Fisher’s exact test on 2×3 or 2×2 genotype/allele count tables, or
-	Logistic regression, which models the log-odds of disease as a function of genotype and covariates. o	Logistic regression is preferred because it:
+      - **Logistic regression**, which models the log-odds of disease as a function of genotype and covariates.
+   - Logistic regression is preferred because it:
-	Adjusts for covariates.
+      - Adjusts for covariates.
-	Provides odds ratios as effect sizes.
+      - Provides **odds ratios** as effect sizes.
-	Has good diagnostics.
+      - Has good diagnostics.

-7.2 Genetic models (how we code genotype)
+### 7.2 Genetic models (how we code genotype) <a name="models"></a>
 For a biallelic SNP with alleles A and a, genotype can be encoded as:
-•	Additive model: 0, 1, 2 copies of A (assumes linear effect).
+- **Additive model**: 0, 1, 2 copies of A (assumes linear effect).
-•	Dominant model (A): AA/Aa vs aa.
+- **Dominant model (A)**: AA/Aa vs aa.
-•	Recessive model (A): AA vs Aa/aa.
+- **Recessive model (A)**: AA vs Aa/aa.
-•	Multiplicative, genotypic, allelic models, etc.
+- **Multiplicative, genotypic, allelic** models, etc.

 In practice:
-•	Most GWAS report additive models only: o	Reasonable power for additive and many dominant effects. o	Underpowered for purely recessive effects, but computationally simpler.
+- Most GWAS report additive models only:
+   - Reasonable power for additive and many dominant effects.
+   - Underpowered for purely recessive effects, but computationally simpler.

-7.3 Covariate adjustment & population stratification
+### 7.3 Covariate adjustment & population stratification <a name="covar"></a>
 We typically adjust for:
-•	Demographics: age, sex.
+- Demographics: age, sex.
-•	Study design: site, batch.
+- Study design: site, batch.
-•	Clinical factors: BMI, medication use, etc.
+- Clinical factors: BMI, medication use, etc.
-•	Population structure:
+- Population structure:
-o	Allele frequencies and disease prevalence differ across ancestries. o	If not corrected, this population stratification can create spurious associations. o	Approaches:
+   - Allele frequencies and disease prevalence differ across ancestries.
+   - If not corrected, this **population stratification** can create spurious associations.
+   - Approaches:
-	Use ancestry estimation tools (e.g. STRUCTURE, EIGENSTRAT).
+      - Use ancestry estimation tools (e.g. **STRUCTURE**, **EIGENSTRAT**).
-	Include principal components (PCs) of genotype data as covariates in regression.
+      - Include principal components (PCs) of genotype data as covariates in regression.

-7.4 Multiple testing
+### 7.4 Multiple testing
 A GWAS tests hundreds of thousands to millions of SNPs → huge multiple-testing burden.

 Methods:
-•	Bonferroni correction
+- **Bonferroni correction**
-o	Adjust significance threshold: α* = 0.05 / number_of_tests.
+   - Adjust significance threshold: α* = 0.05 / number_of_tests.
-o	Very conservative because tests are not fully independent. o	Leads to typical GWAS threshold around 5×10⁻⁸–10⁻⁷.
+   - Very conservative because tests are not fully independent.
+   - Leads to typical GWAS threshold around 5×10⁻⁸–10⁻⁷.
-•	False Discovery Rate (FDR)
+- **False Discovery Rate (FDR)**
-o	Controls expected proportion of false positives among declared hits. o	Useful when many associations are expected (e.g. eQTL, expression studies).
+   - Controls expected proportion of false positives among declared hits.
+   - Useful when many associations are expected (e.g. eQTL, expression studies).
-•	Permutation testing
+- **Permutation testing**
-o	Empirical approach: repeatedly shuffle phenotypes to break real associations. o	Build null distribution of test statistics, derive empirical p-values. o	Computationally expensive but robust.
+   - Empirical approach: repeatedly shuffle phenotypes to break real associations.
+   - Build null distribution of test statistics, derive empirical p-values.
-•	Genome-wide significance
+   - Computationally expensive but robust.
+- **Genome-wide significance**
-o	Based on the effective number of independent tests considering LD. o	For European ancestry, commonly ~5×10⁻⁸ is used. o	Appropriate only for truly genome-wide scans, not for focused candidate-gene or replication studies.
+   - Based on the effective number of independent tests considering LD.
+   - For European ancestry, commonly ~5×10⁻⁸ is used.
+   - Appropriate only for truly genome-wide scans, not for focused candidate-gene or replication studies.

-7.5 Multi-locus (interaction) analysis
+### 7.5 Multi-locus (interaction) analysis <a name="multi-locus"></a>
-•	GWAS enables investigation of: o	Gene–gene interactions (epistasis). o	Gene–environment interactions.
+- GWAS enables investigation of:
+   - **Gene–gene interactions (epistasis)**.
+   - **Gene–environment interactions**.
-•	Challenges:
+- Challenges:
-o	Combinatorial explosion: with 1 million SNPs, pairwise combinations are ~5×10¹¹. o	Limited power, multiple testing, computational burden.
+   - Combinatorial explosion: with 1 million SNPs, pairwise combinations are ~5×10¹¹.
+   - Limited power, multiple testing, computational burden.

 Strategies:
-•	Filter SNPs first (e.g. by main-effect p-value, biological pathway membership).
+- Filter SNPs first (e.g. by main-effect p-value, biological pathway membership).
-•	Use tools that integrate biological knowledge (e.g. pathway databases) to narrow down search space (e.g. Biofilter, INTERSNP).
+- Use tools that integrate biological knowledge (e.g. pathway databases) to narrow down search space (e.g. Biofilter, INTERSNP).
-•	Recognize that some interaction models may have weak marginal effects, so filtering only on main effects can miss “pure” epistasis.
+- Recognize that some interaction models may have **weak marginal effects**, so filtering only on main effects can miss “pure” epistasis.

-8. Replication, meta-analysis and imputation
+## 8. Replication, meta-analysis and imputation <a name="repli-meta"></a>
-8.1 Replication
+### 8.1 Replication <a name="repli"></a>
 A credible GWAS finding should be:
-•	Tested in an independent sample.
+- Tested in an **independent sample**.
-•	Using similar phenotype definitions and similar population.
+- Using **similar phenotype definitions** and **similar population**.
-•	With adequate power (often larger than the discovery sample, to overcome “winner’s curse”, where initial effect sizes are over-estimated).
+- With adequate power (often larger than the discovery sample, to overcome “winner’s curse”, where initial effect sizes are over-estimated).

 Key points:
-•	The unit of replication is really the region, not necessarily the exact SNP, because of LD.
+- The **unit of replication** is really the **region**, not necessarily the exact SNP, because of LD.
-•	It is acceptable to replicate with a different SNP in high LD, as long as effect direction and magnitude are consistent.
+- It is acceptable to replicate with a different SNP in high LD, as long as effect direction and magnitude are consistent.

-8.2 Meta-analysis
+### 8.2 Meta-analysis <a name="meta"></a>
-•	Enables combining results from multiple GWAS without sharing raw data.
+- Enables combining results from multiple GWAS without sharing raw data.
-•	Requires:
+- Requires:
-o	Harmonized phenotypes and covariate adjustments. o	Common reference genome build and allele coding. o	Careful QC to ensure samples are not duplicated across studies.
+   - Harmonized phenotypes and covariate adjustments.
+   - Common reference genome build and allele coding.
+   - Careful QC to ensure samples are not duplicated across studies.
-•	Heterogeneity across studies is assessed using statistics like Q and I².
+- Heterogeneity across studies is assessed using statistics like **Q** and **I²**.
-•	Meta-analysis has powered very large discoveries (e.g. 95 lipid loci from >100,000 individuals).
+- Meta-analysis has powered very large discoveries (e.g. 95 lipid loci from >100,000 individuals).

-8.3 Genotype imputation
+### 8.3 Genotype imputation <a name="impute"></a>
 Problem: different studies use different SNP arrays → different sets of SNPs.

-Solution: imputation:
+Solution: **imputation**:
-•	Use reference panels (HapMap, 1000 Genomes) with dense genotype/sequence data.
+- Use reference panels (HapMap, 1000 Genomes) with dense genotype/sequence data.
-•	Use LD and haplotype information to infer untyped genotypes in your study.
+- Use LD and haplotype information to infer untyped genotypes in your study.
-•	Outputs are often genotype probabilities or dosages rather than hard calls.
+- Outputs are often **genotype probabilities** or **dosages** rather than hard calls.
-•	Analysis must account for uncertainty (often via Bayesian or likelihood approaches).
+- Analysis must account for uncertainty (often via Bayesian or likelihood approaches).

 Requirements:
-•	Reference panel must match the study population’s ancestry reasonably well.
+- Reference panel must match the study population’s ancestry reasonably well.
-•	Allele coding must be aligned between study and reference.
+- Allele coding must be aligned between study and reference.

-9. Looking beyond GWAS
+## 9. Looking beyond GWAS <a name="beyon-gwas"></a>
 GWAS has:
-•	Identified thousands of loci for hundreds of traits.
+- Identified thousands of loci for hundreds of traits.
-•	Shifted genetics from single-gene thinking to genome-wide, polygenic views.
+- Shifted genetics from single-gene thinking to **genome-wide**, polygenic views.
-•	Opened doors to:
+- Opened doors to:
-o	Functional follow-up (e.g. lab experiments, expression studies). o	Polygenic risk scores. o	Pharmacogenomics and precision medicine.
+   - **Functional follow-up** (e.g. lab experiments, expression studies).
+   - **Polygenic risk scores**.
+   - **Pharmacogenomics** and precision medicine.

 Emerging directions:
-•	Whole-genome sequencing: replacing array-based genotyping, capturing both common and rare variation.
+- **Whole-genome sequencing**: replacing array-based genotyping, capturing both common and rare variation.
-•	Integration of multi-omics (genomics, transcriptomics, proteomics, metabolomics) and environmental data.
+- Integration of **multi-omics** (genomics, transcriptomics, proteomics, metabolomics) and environmental data.
-•	Linking genetics with high-dimensional phenotypes such as imaging, wearables, or detailed clinical trajectories.
+- Linking genetics with high-dimensional phenotypes such as **imaging**, **wearables**, or detailed clinical trajectories.

-(ii) GWAS Quality Control
+## 10. GWAS Quality Control <a name="qc"></a>
-MATERIALS & EQUIPMENT
+**MATERIALS & EQUIPMENT**

 Data
-•	Genome-wide SNP genotype data is provided on Amathuba
+- Genome-wide SNP genotype data is provided on Amathuba or via this link [here](#)
-•	Associated documentation or analysis scripts are provided on Amathuba
+- Associated documentation or analysis scripts are provided on Amathuba or via this link [here](#)

 Hardware
 •	Computer workstation running a Unix/Linux operating system (use UCT HPC server if needed)